Deutsche Version "Back To The Future"-Fanmeeting... Supercar meets time machine!

 » Photogallery about the PMD seats

 I decided to get a 3rd/4th-season-dash with only one monitor, because I think the 1st/2nd-season-dash looks too oldfashioned in my eyes.
+I also prefer one big monitor over 2 small monitors.
 I got it from Knight Passions.

 » Photogallery about the dashboard